jaanga/gestification/cookbook/jest-play/readme.md

 that you can use to start developing your own code.

 The app provides full access to your operating systems file save and file open dialog boxes
-- which are features not normally found in JavaScript as they were recentrly introduced in HTML 5.
+- which are features not normally found in JavaScript as they were recently introduced in HTML 5.

 Based on the [Three.js](http://threejs.org) library, the app allows you to zoom, pan and and rotate the views of the replays
  - so you can see them from another person's point of view.